soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 - The directory in which the source files can be found
 - The packages we require to build the library
 - The modules exposed from the library and can be used by others
-- The modules *not* exposed from the library and which *cannot* be used by others, these could be any module you don't wish to export, such as an internal utility functions module.
+- The modules *not* exposed from the library and which *cannot* be used by others;
+  these could be any module you don't wish to export, such as an internal utility functions module.
   In our case we don't have anything like this, so we commented out the `other-modules` label.

 Note that it is common to specify **version bounds** for packages.
-Version bounds specify *with which packages version this library works with*.
+Version bounds specify *which package versions this library works with*.
 These can also be generated using cabal with the `cabal gen-bounds` command.

 ```cabal